-Professor Yongping Zhu, Professor Chengxu Yin, and the Department of East Asian Languages and Cultures will hold its 11th annual Chinese Speech Contest on April 13, 2018.
+Professor Yongping Zhu, Professor Chengxu Yin, and the Department of East Asian Languages and Cultures will hold its 11th annual Chinese Speech Contest in April.
 This contest will enhance the study of Chinese at Notre Dame and foster a sense of community among language students.

 Professor Michael Macaluso and his Issues of Diversity in Young Adult Literature class will attend the movie version of the novel Wonder in November.
 The students will compare how issues of diversity, specifically disability, arise in the novel versus a major motion picture.

 Professor Kristin Valentino will take her students, during the Fall semester, into the community for her upper level Psychology Practicum in Child Maltreatment.
 Students will be immersed in the context of foster care, and will learn through the eyes of their mentees what it is like to be abused by a parent, to be taken away from that parent, to be sent to live with strangers, and to not know whether he/she will live with that parent again.

 Professor Darcia Narvaez and her University Seminar class will participate in two immersion experiences during the Fall 2017 semester and again in the Spring 2018 semester.
 First, they will travel to Potato Creek State Park for an overnight retreat under the guidance of local shaman Jeff Nixa.
 Then they will plant native plants by St. Mary’s Lake, on campus, under the guidance of Doug Marsh and the buildings and grounds staff.
 These activities will foster student immersion in the natural world, their connection to and responsibility for its well-being.